-In this analysis, Richardson described these maturity levels as below:
+In his analysis, Richardson described total 4 maturity levels as given below:

 Level zero of maturity does not make use of any of URI, HTTP Methods, and HATEOAS capabilities.

-Level one of maturity makes use of URIs out of URI, HTTP Methods, and HATEOAS.
+Level one of maturity makes use of URIs, but does not use the HTTP Methods, and HATEOAS.

-Level two of maturity makes use of URIs and HTTP out of URI, HTTP Methods, and HATEOAS.
+Level two of maturity makes use of URIs and HTTP Methods, but does not use the HATEOAS.

-This level is the most mature level of Richardson’s model, which encourages easy discoverability.
-This level makes it easy for the responses to be self-explanatory by using HATEOAS.
+Level three is the most mature level of Richardson’s model, which encourages easy discoverability.
+This level makes it easy for the responses to be self-descriptive by using HATEOAS.

-The service leads consumers through a trail of resources, causing application state transitions as a result.
+Level three services lead the service consumers through a trail of resources, causing application state transitions as a result.